Telenuovo

 Telenuovo is an Italian regional television channel of Veneto owned by Luigi Vinco.
 It transmits a light entertainment program: movies, news and weather bulletins, documentary film and sports on LCN 11 in Veneto and 14 in Trentino-Alto Adige.

 History

-Telenuovo commenced operations on November 12, 1979 at 17:30.
+Telenuovo commenced operations on November 12, 1979, at 17:30.
 The first show seen on the station was anime series Lupin III.
 For a few years, the station was a part of the Rete Italia syndication network led by Silvio Berlusconi's Tele Milano with a schedule consisting of movies, TV shows, cartoons and many self-produced sports shows.
 In 1981, the channel expands their coverage to the whole of Veneto and Trentino Alto-Adige and opened their news department in 1984.
 At this point, their news department had become a basic element of the station, featuring debates on the various aspects of local society and news bulletins.
+On Telenuovo was born in 1985 a column dedicated to the world of discos that will take the form of an independent television station, called Match Music, active before it stops in 2018.
 The first news bulletin from their Padova headquarters debuted in 1994.
 In 2007, the channel's web portal launched.